lizmcarey/personal-blog/content/home.md

 title = "Home"
 +++

-_A very work in progress personal website_
+_A very work in progress personal website._

-# WELCOME.
-Thanks for stopping by, hopefully you find something you enjoy.
+**WELCOME.** Thanks for stopping by, hopefully you find something you enjoy.